 If the vote is 3/0 or 2/1 (where X/Y indicates X vote to pass and Y vote to fail), the student passes the exam.
 If the vote is 1/2 or 0/3 and the exam is being conducted for the first time for that student, the student must retake the exam.
 The committee will summarize its decision and detailed recommendations in a memo to the Bioengineering Graduate Program Chair within two days of the exam.
-The committee's vote will not be recorded, unless the committee unanimously wishes to make its voting an open record.
+The committee unanimously wishes to make its voting an open record.
 If the vote is 1/2 or 0/3 and the exam is a retake exam, the student fails.
 The appeal process (described below) is to be followed.